The Fyodorov-Bouchaud formula and Liouville conformal field theory: Introduction and main result

 where $X_\epsilon$ is a reasonable cut-off approximation of $X$ which converges to $X$ as $\epsilon$ goes to $0$.
 The construction \eqref{derivconst} converges to a non trivial random positive measure.
 This was proved in \cite{DRSV1,DRSV2} for specific cut-offs $X_\epsilon$ and generalized to general cut-offs in \cite{Powell}.
 We now introduce:

 It is natural to expect that $Y'$ can be obtained from the sub-critical measures $Y_{\gamma}$ as $\gamma$ goes to $2$ by taking a suitable limit.
-Indeed it is shown in \cite{APS} that the following holds in probability:\footnote{In \cite{APS} the convergence is actually written for the two-dimensional measure but the authors are confident that their method still works in dimension 1.}
+Indeed it is shown in \cite{APS} that the following holds in probability:

 From this convergence and Theorem \ref{FyBo}, one can deduce that $2Y'$ has a density $f_{2Y'}$ given by